Shopify/polaris/src/components/ResourceList/README.md

 ### Resource list with filtering

-Allows the merchant to narrow the resource list to a subset of the original items.
+Allows merchants to narrow the resource list to a subset of the original items.
 See the [filter control subcomponent](#subcomponent-filter-control) and the [filtering section of the case study](#study-filtering) for implementation details.

 ```jsx
 class ResourceListExample extends React.Component {